Feature Demo: Building a Blog with Emacs Org and SvelteKit

 The subheading Demo heading is actually 'transcluded' text from another post on this blog.
 In other words, this is a verbatim section, from another article on this blog, that I have embedded visually here (you can verify this by going to that aricle and reading this same text here).

-This is made possible by org-transclusion.
+This is made possible by org-mode's built in file inclusion feature.

 See the transclusion below - again, this heading is pulled straight out of

-10.1.
+10.2.
 TODO transclusion styling

 Transcluded sections are styled differently to signal to the user that a verbatim section from a separate article is being referenced.